gearboxworks/docker-mailhog/README.md

 `./launch mailhog:1.0.0 -flag1 -flag2 variable`

 Gearbox containers may have multiple executables that can be run.
 The mailhog Gearbox container has the following available commands:
-- The default command will execute `` within the container.
+- The default command will execute `/usr/local/bin/mhsendmail` within the container.
+- `mhsendmail` - will execute `/usr/local/bin/mhsendmail` within the container.

 ### Remote connection